DNS is Not Just a School

-Recognize human beings around you
+Recognise human beings around you

 From a different perspective, living and working closely together with people, sharing program and life together also helps to develop solidarity.
 It is rare or at least not usual in today’s mainstream society to have a kind of relation that teammates have amongst each other.
-When going to school, going to work, going to supermarket and hairdresser, bank or post office…living everyday life, human beings rarely get close enough to each other to have the opportunity to observe the other person and recognize the human beings behind a role in society.
+When going to school, going to work, going to supermarket and hairdresser, bank or post office…living everyday life, human beings rarely get close enough to each other to have the opportunity to observe the other person and recognise the human beings behind a role in society.

 The shop assistant, the businessman, the conductor, the man who sweeps the streets, the bartender, the politician.
 They are all humans.
-Being part of a team puts you so close to each other that it becomes uncomfortable, annoying, but at the same time extraordinarily valuable in the sense that you can recognize the human being inside of each of your comrades.
+Being part of a team puts you so close to each other that it becomes uncomfortable, annoying, but at the same time extraordinarily valuable in the sense that you can recognise the human being inside of each of your comrades.
 You hear and experience the thoughts, concerns, needs, successes, growth, pain and happiness of each other and practice your humanity on a deep level.

 DNS gives a wide perspective on the needs of people in the world and it awakens the capacity of practicing humanity as future teachers and active citizens of our world.